-Nutrition experts suggest swapping out red meats with fish can reduce both caloric and saturated fat content to support weight loss.
-In addition to supplying protein, salmon provides docosahexaenoic acid (DHA), a type of omega-3 fatty acid, critical for healthy brain and eye development, supporter of heart health, and shown to treat and manage rheumatoid arthritis, psychiatric disorders, and several other inflammatory health conditions.
+In addition to supplying protein, salmon provides docosahexaenoic acid (DHA), a type of omega-3 fatty acid.
+Omega-3s are critical for healthy brain and eye development, supporter of heart health, and shown to treat and manage rheumatoid arthritis, psychiatric disorders, and several other inflammatory health conditions.

 8. Canned Tuna